 d/ Figures could be improved.
 Figure 1 could show the location of all the transects, not only those where the presence of tall trees has been detected.
 It is difficult to interpret the bioregions as they are depicted in shades of grey.
 One solution would be to label the bioregion name onto the map itself (e.g., on the bottom-right panel).
 Also, it would be good to draw the rest of the continent, to aid the non-specialist reader.
 The legend does not have to be replicated within each sub-panel.
 Figure 2 would be much more impactful in colour.
 Here again, it would be important to map other features of South American geography (such as continental and country boundaries).
 The caption of Figure 3 is cryptic -- please explain more clearly what the lines represent.
 In short, lines 228-231 should belong in the caption of figure 3.
 Same comment as for Figure 3 applies to Figure 4.
 Same comment as for Figure 2 applies to Figure 5.

-Answer: The figures were completely revised following reviewers suggestions.
+Answer: The figures were completely revised following reviewer’s suggestions.
 We provided links to all the maps through the public repository Zenodo that we will make available should the paper be accepted.

 e/ Could the presence of tall trees detected in the 'pantepui' area North of Rio Negro and West of Rio Branco be due to the steep topography of this area?
 With 4 laser pulses per m2, it may be difficult to resolve ground location on hilly terrain, which could bias tree height retrieval.
 Actually, the same comment applies to the main identified region with tall Amazonian trees, around Rio Maicuru and Jarí.
 This region appears to be quite hilly relative to the rest of Amazonia.
 The paper should discuss this possible bias, but even If the authors are confident that terrain slopes do not contribute to inflating the occurrence of large trees, it would be also interesting to discuss whether rugged topography could offer the conditions for lower average wind speeds.
 This could be included near lines 327-335.